niftyers/.github/profile/README.md

+> Welcome to NIftyers Outsourcing and Offshore Consulting

 ## HOW TO CONTRIBUTE?
 `Starred` and `Fork` the reposiory, `Clone` the forked reposiory to your local machine i.e (PC or Desktop).
 Create a `new branch` for your new changes.
 Please follow the `standard branch naming`.